soyur/Python-Scripts/README.md

 Included:

--Script to dowload compressed Lidar (laz) from NOAA Digital Coast FTP site and convert to DEMs -Script to change existing SLD XML
+Script to dowload compressed Lidar (laz) from NOAA Digital Coast FTP site and convert to DEMs

+Script to change existing SLD XML